jurassix/web-embed-lab/docs/CAPTURE_SYNTAX.md

 # Web site capture syntax (aka timeline.json)

-The timeline.json created during a target site capture store the meta-data for the browsing session that are eventually used to create a page formula.
+These files are created during a target site capture.
+They store the meta-data for the browsing session that are eventually used to create a page formula.

 Example: